Here’s what over 40 pounds of apples yielded:

 In total, it took us about 2 hours.
 You definitely need a peeler/corer/slicer though to make things go faster!
-Even if it would have taken a little longer though, it is so worth it!
+But, even if it would have taken a little longer, it is so worth it!
 It’s not only more cost-effective, but healthier and a HUGE stress-saver during the holidays!
 How nice it will be this next month to be able to have fresh baked, homemade apple pies with almost no prep work at the time!

 - 8–10 apples (we used 7–8 granny smith & a couple gala)